What are the symptoms of menopausal hair loss?

 If you discover that you are affected by hair loss or thinning hair during menopause, it is first of all a good idea to see your doctor and find out what exactly is causing it.
 That way, you can best start with the right treatment.
 Often, hair loss during menopause is caused by a hormonal change and treatments may therefore be needed that require the help of a doctor.

-Hair loss during menopause can be a challenging experience for many women.
+Menopausal hair loss can be a challenging experience for many women.
 Fortunately, there are several natural remedies that can help combat this problem.
 These solutions are not only gentle on the hair and scalp, but they can also be very effective when used correctly.

 Essential Oils